-8.4 Editing Information in the Home Window
+8.4 Editing Information in the [Home] Tab

-This section explains how to edit the information that is displayed on the lower part of the home window of the ROR Console.
+This section explains how to edit the information that is displayed on the lower part of the [Home] tab of the ROR console.

-- The information can also be used to notify tenant administrators and tenant users of who to contact. - The messages can also be edited in the home window.
+- The information can also be used to notify tenant administrators and tenant users of who to contact. - The messages can also be edited in the [Home] tab.
 Refer to "3.2 Editing the Home Messages" in the "User's Guide for Infrastructure Administrators CE" for details.